A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: Appendix: A glimpse of the finite measure case

 \section{Appendix: A glimpse of the finite measure case}

 In this appendix, we return to the case of bounded linear operators $T:\X \to \Y$, and we will briefly summarize references and specific approaches for the alternative case of finite measures $\mu(\Omega)<\infty$.
 This case has been comprehensively studied in the literature for non-compact \emph{multiplication operators} $T$ mapping in $L^2(\Omega)$ for some bounded subinterval $\Omega$ of $\R$.
 The focus of most papers is on the unit interval $\Omega=[0,1]$ and the Lebesgue measure $\mu=\leb$ over $\R$.
 For that measure, non-negative multiplier functions $\lambda \in L^\infty(0,1)$ are under consideration that possess essential zeros inside $[0,1]$.
 This leads to ill-posed situations of the corresponding operator equations \eqref{eq:model}, where the structure of the zeros seem to play a prominent role for the strength of the ill-posedness.
 We refer in this context to \cite{Freitag05,Hof06,HofFlei99,HofWolf05,HofWolf09} and recently \cite{mnh22}.
 In the latter reference, in particular, the total influence of different essential zeros of the multiplier function $\lambda$ on the \emph{increasing rearrangement} of $\lambda$ is discussed.
-This increasing rearrangement and its growth rate at a neighbourhood of zero are tools for characterizing the degree of ill-posedness for this class of problems with finite measure spaces.
+This increasing rearrangement (see for details \cite{EHZ93}) and its growth rate at a neighbourhood of zero are tools for characterizing the degree of ill-posedness for this class of non-compact operators modelled with finite measure spaces.

-Unfortunately, the cross connections of this increasing rearrangement concept for $\Omega=[0,1]$ and the associated decreasing rearrangement concept for $\mu(\Omega)=\infty$ mentioned in Remark~\ref{rem:briefly} above are not completely clear.
+Unfortunately, the cross connections of this increasing rearrangement concept for $\Omega=[0,1]$ and the associated decreasing rearrangement concept for $\mu(\Omega)=\infty$, see formula \eqref{eq:invphi} above, are not completely clear.
 It is appropriate for the finite measure case to use instead of \eqref{eq:Phi} the non-decreasing distribution function

 of the non-negative multiplier function $\lambda(\omega)\;(0 \le \omega \le 1)$, and instead of \eqref{eq:invphi} the increasing rearrangement $\lambda^*$ of $\lambda$ defined as